Last updated on September 30th, 2023 at 07:31 pm

 This means you can’t buy dollars or forex from CBN directly unless you operate Burea De Change (BDC) which is registered and certified by the apex bank.

+Remember that CBN no longer fund BDCs because of what the apex bank described as sharp practices on their part.
 Only BDC can access dollars and forex directly from the CBN, individuals or speculators do not such access.

 Note: The CBN exchange of dollar to Naira is completely different from what you get on the streets.

 Who can buy dollars directly from the CBN?

 CBN says, “A Bureau-de-Change is allowed to purchase forex from the CBN through a presentation of the CBN cheque issued by their banks twice a week (Tuesdays and Thursdays).